The people of Preston

 • Public consultation

-• Brand logo and identity
+• Brand identity and website

-• PR and communications management
+• Strategic communications

 The co-founders created WSCIC because they passionately felt that Winckley Square and the surrounding district had the potential to be a rich and dynamic visual, cultural and intellectual outdoor experience for the community, Prestonians and visitors alike.